Suffragette bombing and arson campaign: General public

 The violence employed by suffragettes caused angry reactions amongst some members of the general public, with some actions inciting violent responses in return.
 A month after the bombing attack on Lloyd George's house in February 1913, a WSPU rally was held in Hyde Park, London, but the meeting quickly degenerated into a riot as members of the public became violent towards the women.
 Clods of earth were thrown and some of the women manhandled, with many shouting "incendiary" or "shopbreakers" at the WSPU members.
 This was not an isolated event, as attacks on individuals' houses often saw angry responses, such as in Doncaster in May 1913 when a 1,000 strong mob descended upon a WSPU meeting after several residential properties were burned down in the area.
-After one attack on Bristol University's sports pavilion on 23 October 1913, undergraduates revenged the attack by raiding the WSPU office in the city.
+After one attack on Bristol University's sports pavilion on 23 October 1913, undergraduates avenged the attack by raiding the WSPU office in the city.